 The Importance of KYC Remediation and Why You Should Be Doing It

-In the last few months, we have seen an uptick in companies being fined for not complying with KYC (Know Your Customer) regulations.
+In recent months, many firms were fined for non-KYC (Know Your Customer) compliance.
 As a result of these fines, it is now more important than ever to ensure that your company has strict compliance procedures and policies in place so you are not subject to the same fate as some of those other unfortunate companies.
-This blog post will discuss why compliance is so important and how you can avoid fines by remedying any issues that may arise.
+This post will explain why compliance matters and how to avoid penalties.

 What are the 3 components of KYC for financial institutions?